Redfin Co. (NASDAQ:RDFN) Insider Adam Wiener Sells 6,500 Shares

 - On Tuesday, June 15th, Adam Wiener sold 6,500 shares of Redfin stock.
 The stock was sold at an average price of $60.32, for a total value of $392,080.00.

-A number of research firms have issued reports on RDFN.
-Stephens raised Redfin from an “equal weight” rating to an “overweight” rating and set a $71.00 target price for the company in a research note on Thursday, June 3rd.
-TheStreet cut Redfin from a “c-” rating to a “d+” rating in a research note on Friday, May 28th.
-Wedbush dropped their target price on shares of Redfin from $94.00 to $85.00 and set an “outperform” rating on the stock in a report on Thursday, May 6th.
-Zacks Investment Research cut shares of Redfin from a “hold” rating to a “sell” rating in a report on Tuesday, May 11th.
-Finally, Oppenheimer restated a “hold” rating on shares of Redfin in a report on Thursday, May 6th.
-Three analysts have rated the stock with a sell rating, eight have assigned a hold rating and five have given a buy rating to the company.
-The company presently has an average rating of “Hold” and an average target price of $63.93.
+Several equities research analysts have recently commented on the company.
+TheStreet lowered Redfin from a “c-” rating to a “d+” rating in a research note on Friday, May 28th.
+Oppenheimer restated a “hold” rating on shares of Redfin in a research report on Thursday, May 6th.
+Piper Sandler cut their price objective on Redfin from $99.00 to $75.00 and set an “overweight” rating for the company in a research report on Thursday, May 6th.
+Zacks Investment Research downgraded Redfin from a “hold” rating to a “sell” rating in a report on Tuesday, May 11th.
+Finally, Needham & Company LLC started coverage on Redfin in a report on Monday, May 3rd.
+They issued a “hold” rating for the company.
+Three analysts have rated the stock with a sell rating, eight have issued a hold rating and five have given a buy rating to the company’s stock.
+The stock currently has an average rating of “Hold” and an average price target of $63.93.

-Large investors have recently added to or reduced their stakes in the stock.
-Sowell Financial Services LLC increased its holdings in Redfin by 211.1% during the first quarter.
-Sowell Financial Services LLC now owns 532 shares of the company’s stock worth $28,000 after buying an additional 361 shares during the last quarter.
-Wealthcare Advisory Partners LLC acquired a new position in shares of Redfin during the 1st quarter worth about $34,000.
-Trustcore Financial Services LLC raised its holdings in shares of Redfin by 62.5% in the 1st quarter.
-Trustcore Financial Services LLC now owns 650 shares of the company’s stock valued at $43,000 after purchasing an additional 250 shares during the period.
-HHM Wealth Advisors LLC bought a new stake in shares of Redfin in the 1st quarter valued at about $47,000.
-Finally, Orion Capital Management LLC acquired a new stake in Redfin in the 4th quarter valued at about $48,000.
-84.25% of the stock is owned by institutional investors and hedge funds.
+Large investors have recently bought and sold shares of the business.
+Sowell Financial Services LLC boosted its position in Redfin by 211.1% in the 1st quarter.
+Sowell Financial Services LLC now owns 532 shares of the company’s stock valued at $28,000 after buying an additional 361 shares during the last quarter.
+Wealthcare Advisory Partners LLC purchased a new position in Redfin in the 1st quarter valued at about $34,000.
+Trustcore Financial Services LLC boosted its position in Redfin by 62.5% in the 1st quarter.
+Trustcore Financial Services LLC now owns 650 shares of the company’s stock valued at $43,000 after buying an additional 250 shares during the last quarter.
+HHM Wealth Advisors LLC acquired a new stake in shares of Redfin in the 1st quarter valued at about $47,000.
+Finally, Orion Capital Management LLC acquired a new stake in shares of Redfin in the 4th quarter valued at about $48,000.
+84.25% of the stock is owned by institutional investors.

 Redfin Company Profile